note084/BountyMail/README.md

 **Octover 23,2020 Update From Backleft:**

-Added a run script into the directory ./run-script all it does is build the enviroment just run ./run-script -b
+Added a run script into the directory ./run-script all it does is build the enviroment just run __./run-script -s__

 Edited __bounty.py__ on: